sungsoo/sungsoo.github.io/_posts/2017-02-15-how-to-prepare-data-for-machine-learning.md

 ===

-Machine learning algorithms learn from data.
+*Machine learning* algorithms learn from *data*.
 It is critical that you feed them the right data for the problem you want to solve.
-Even if you have good data, you need to make sure that it is in a useful scale, format and even that meaningful features are included.
+Even if you have good data, you need to make sure that it is in a *useful scale*, *format* and even that *meaningful features* are included.

-In this post you will learn how to prepare data for a machine learning algorithm.
+In this post you will learn *how to prepare data for a machine learning algorithm*.
 This is a big topic and you will cover the essentials.

 ![](http://3qeqpr26caki16dnhd19sv6by6v.wpengine.netdna-cdn.com/wp-content/uploads/2013/12/lots-of-data-300x199.jpg)